cboulanger/anystyle-workflow/readme.md

 The workflow also relies on some Python scripts which are called from within ruby using the [pycall](https://github.com/mrkn/pycall.rb) gem.
-For this to work, you need a Python executable that has been compiled with the "--enable-shared" option.
-You also need the lxml module
+For this to work, you need a Python executable that has been compiled with the "--enable-shared" option and the